Discrete Abelian lattice gauge theories on a ladder and their dualities with quantum clock models: Distribution of the amplitudes in the ground state

 \section{Distribution of the amplitudes in the ground state}

 In the $N=2$ case, we further differentiate the phase diagrams of the two sectors by looking at the ground state amplitudes distribution, for $\lambda<1$ and $\lambda>1$.
-Obviously, the ground state can be written as a superposition of the gauge invariant states of $\Hphys$ in the given sector
+The ground state can be written as a superposition of the gauge invariant states of $\Hphys$ in the given sector

-The basis $\ket{n}$ and the amplitudes $c_n$ are sorted in a decreasing order with respect to the modulus of the latter.
-The first state of the list, with amplitude $c_1$, is always the Fock vacua $\ket{\Omega}$ of the sector, hence we consider the distribution of the ratios $\abs{c_n / c_1}$, which are plotted in Fig.~\ref{fig:gs_ampl_distr_0.1_Z2}--\ref{fig:gs_ampl_distr_1.5_Z2} for $\lambda=0.1$ and $\lambda=1.5$, respectively.
-The most interesting one is at $\lambda = 0.1$, where the difference between the deconfined phase in the sector $(1,0)$ and the confined one in the sector $(0,0)$ can be seen.
-In particular, in the deconfined phase the ground state is a superposition of deformations of the Fock vacuum, i.e~the non-contractible electric string, which can be thought as a \emph{kink condensate} \cite{fradkin1978order} (or as a paramagnetic phase), where each kink corresponds to a deformation of the string.
-Meanwhile, for $\lambda > 1$, where we have confinement in both sectors, the ground state is essentially a product state, akin to a ferromagnetic state.
-This is explained in Fig.~\ref{fig:gs_ampl_distr_0.1_Z2} and Fig.~\ref{fig:gs_ampl_distr_1.5_Z2}.
+The basis $\ket{n}$ and the amplitudes $c_n$ are sorted in a decreasing order with respect to their modulus.
+The first state of the list, with amplitude $c_1$, is always the Fock vacua $\ket{\Omega_n}$ of the sector $n$, hence we consider the distribution of the ratios $\abs{c_n / c_1}$, which are plotted in Fig.~\ref{fig:gs_ampl_distr_0.1_Z2}--\ref{fig:gs_ampl_distr_1.5_Z2} for $\lambda=0.1$ and $\lambda=1.5$, respectively.